novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

-# Terraform - AWS EC2 + Internet Gateway + SSH Access
+# Terraform | AWS EC2 + Internet Gateway + SSH Access

-In this post we are going to learn about usage of terraform to automate setup of aws ec2 instance with internet gateway and ssh access enabled.
+In this post we are going to learn about the usage of terraform to automate setup of AWS EC2 instance with internet gateway and ssh access enabled.

 ## 1. Prerequisites